P1zz4br0etch3n/pdf2pro6x/README.md

 Just open the app, browse for a PDF file or paste its path and click `Convert`.

 ## Development
+Unfortunately fbs only supports Python up to version 3.5.
 Make sure you have qt5 installed and added the bin directory to your PATH:
 ```sh
 $ brew install qt5
 $ echo 'export PATH="/opt/homebrew/opt/qt@5/bin:$PATH"' >> ~/.bashrc